diSarkisova/TodoListVue/README.md

 ## Projest practices
 **Code style:** we use Prettier for code formatting.

-Also we use the BEM CSS system in the project, it's a component-based approach.
+Also we use the BEM SCSS system in the project, it's a component-based approach.

 **Folders:**